reimagined/resolve/docs/authentication-and-authorization.md

 ## Using JWT for Command and Query Authorization

 Every command and query handler accepts a JSON Web Token (JWT) obtained during the authentication process.
-This JWT contains an object that was returned by the authentication function, or an empty object `{}` if the current user is not logged in.
+This JWT contains an object that the authentication function has returned, or an empty object `{}` if the current user is not logged in.

 A JWT is signed, so it cannot be forged by an attacker, without knowing a secret that was used during the token creation.
 The token can be decoded and verified using the same secret that was used for its creation: